TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 ### Semicolons

 Semicolons are _mostly_ optional in JavaScript because the JS compiler will automatically insert them if they are omitted.
 This functionality CAN break in certain situations leading to bugs in your code so it is better to get used to adding semi-colons.

-Just do it!
+As with a lot of the things covered earlier, inconsistency is the worst approach to take.

+### In conclusion

+Nobody expects you to remember all of these points in all the code you'll write going forward.
+The important thing is to be aware of these ideas and why they are important.
+Try to apply them the best you can now and maybe refer back to this lesson at some point in the future.

+Learning to write clean code is not so much about following hard rules but a process of constant improvement, one that continues well into your career as a professional developer.
+This lesson is something of a primer, a starting point on that journey.

 ### Assignment